MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 ![Create a task and step](media/outline-page-3.PNG "Create a task and step")

-To change the task name, type a new name in the **Task name** box.
+- To change the task name, type a new name in the **Task name** box.

-To enter instructions for the first step, enter your text in the box below the task name.
+- To enter instructions for the first step, enter your text in the box below the task name.
 When you start typing your text, the **Step Editor** appears.

    ![Step Editor](media/step-editor.PNG "Step Editor")

     To learn more about using the **Step Editor**, see [Create steps and add 3D models or 2D media](create-steps-assign-media.md).

-## Go back to the Outline page from the Step Editor

-- Select the **Outline** button in the left pane of the **Step Editor** screen.
+- To add a new task, select **Add task**.

 ## Best practices for the Outline page